Keep the Strong Threshers Coming; Says Madam Salamatu Alhassan

 Medieval Women threshing with sticks in England 1300 – 1500.
 Credit: Public domain

-However, a farmer one day asked, “Could this device be used against that guy who has been stealing my crops?”
+However, a farmer one day asked, “Could this tool be used against that guy who has been stealing my crops?”
 And that is how the flail evolved into a weapon and was subsequently embraced by European knights and armies.

 flail